Vision Maternity Care Hospital, Bahir Dar, Ethiopia

 The unit offers free maternal healthcare for poor women and those from remote and rural areas, regardless of race or religion.
 At the official launch of the centre in September 2013, both the vice president of the Amhara region and deputy head of the Regional Health Bureau publically stated VMC is the safest unit in the region in which to have a baby.
 This is a significant accolade for an NGO working in Ethiopia and demonstrates the success of the partnership and importantly, an acceptance of the model by the authorities.

-At the request of the Health Bureau, the new hospital will become the regional training centre for emergency obstetric care (EmOC), and the Hamlin College of Midwives is now sending their students to VMC for their clinical placements.
+At the request of the Health Bureau, the new hospital has become the regional training centre for emergency obstetric care (EmOC), and the Hamlin College of Midwives is now sending their students to VMC for their clinical placements.

 How can you help?